University Resources & Centers of Interest

 Information on Africa programs offered by UNC Study Abroad.

 Study African Diasporas on Location! (left to right: Brazil, China, France, and Africa)

 Links to related student organizations and events calendar.

 Since its inception in 1988, the Center has focused its efforts on the interdisciplinary examination of Africana lives, cultures, and histories.
 The Center’s current focus is on integrating cultural development with community development, and on building ties to communities and institutions in the African diaspora in the Americas.

 This site compiles links to resources such as electronic newspapers of Sub-Saharan Africa and electronic indexes and databases.
 UNC library collections on Africa are among the top twenty in the country.

-The Center for Global Initiatives expands global opportunities at The University of North Carolina at Chapel Hill.
-The Center specializes in opening access and removing barriers to such opportunities for underserved students.
-Through collaborative programs and competitive funding opportunities, CGI connects people across borders and disciplines.
-CGI’s work is wide-ranging: the Center helps fund faculty to develop global courses; empowers students to conduct ambitious research and internships abroad; directs global events on campus; and connects the community with the University’s global resources.
+The Office of the Vice Provost for Global Affairs (OVPGA) expands global opportunities at the University of North Carolina at Chapel Hill.
+The OVPGA specializes in opening access and removing barriers to such opportunities for underserved students.
+Through collaborative programs and competitive funding opportunities, OVPGA connects people across borders and disciplines.
+OVPGA’s work is wide-ranging: it helps fund faculty to develop global courses; empowers students to conduct ambitious research and internships abroad; directs global events on campus; and connects the community with the University’s global resources.

 The Center for the Study of the American South serves Carolina & the community through research, scholarship, lectures, conferences, and arts events.
 Extending the University’s historic role as a leader in regional service and scholarship, the Center’s diverse programs reflect their commitment to strong research and scholarship on the history, contemporary experience, diverse cultures, and global context of the South.